polar-nik/blank-layout/README.md

 );
 ```

-## In 1.2.0 version:
+## In 1.3.0 version:

+**new:**
+- Added simple preloader
+- Now you can choose what bootstrap css-parts you need in `/vendor/scss/_bootstrap.scss`

 **updates:**
-- refused to use html5shiv (The 21st century is in the yard!);- fontawesome updated from 5.0.6 to 5.15.2;
+- axios updated to 0.24.0
+- bootstrap updated to 5.1.3.
-- fancybox updated from 3.5.6 to 3.5.7;
+- fancybox updated to 4.0.8
+- FontAwesome icons updated to v5.15.4
-- bootstrap updated from 4.3.1 to v4.5.3;
+- jQuery updated to 3.6.0
-- remove all vendor css files.
-We put them in scss import!
-- fontawesome now used by CSS.

 ***